udayakiran007/LearnCsAcademy/friction-note.md

 Task Completion:
-User completes all required tasks for the course.
+User completes all required tasks for the course and gets the redeem code.
-Task Management System verifies and records task completion.
+Task Management System verifies the redeem code and records task completion widthdrawl.

 Reward Distribution: